samvardani/GuardBench/EXECUTIVE_SUMMARY.md

 > "The Enterprise AI Safety Platform for Regulated Industries with Governance-First Architecture"

 **Elevator Pitch:**
-> SeaRai by SeaTechOne LLC is the only AI safety platform built for regulated industries that need compliance evidence, data sovereignty, and proactive security.
+> SeaRei by SeaTechOne LLC is the only AI safety platform built for regulated industries that need compliance evidence, data sovereignty, and proactive security.
 Unlike cloud-only competitors, we offer self-hosted deployment with evidence packs, automated red-teaming, and policy-as-code—all while delivering industry-leading 2.4ms latency.
 SOC2-certified, multi-region ready, and trusted by enterprises who can't compromise on governance.

 ---